omicscode/omicscode/README.md

 From 2022-2023, i added several new skills as a carrier advancement.
 From 2024 onwards, I worked at Universitat Potsdam, Germany, where I self-learnt RUST and develop approaches for machine and deep learning.
 During the time, I bench-marked PacBioHifi genome analysis and created a complete HMTL, CSS, Javascript enabled web and also coded several approaches, packages in Python and  RUST.
 Since 2025, I worked as Area Expert at Instytut Chemii Bioorganicznej Polskiej Akademii Nauk, Poland, and i worked on human genomics and developed computational approaches for human genomics and software development.

-**Bioinformatics Software Research:** Over the years, I have worked with several languages such as C++ (2010-2021), R (2010-2025), Python (2021-), RUST (2024-) but mostly used one system programming language such as **C++ (2010-2021) and then replaced with RUST, which i only use now and forever like C++ previously over 5K crates download** (2024-forever).
-I still use Python and R as a part of the analysis but mostly where it is not having a RUST companion.
-I believe more in addressing software development using the programming languages i prefer and not to show off multiple languages.
-Hence i take the languages, which are dominant in their field.
-I am not interested in any language war or hype.
-I use what i see as the most dominant and efficient language for solving computational problems.
+**Bioinformatics Software Research:** Over the years, I have worked with several languages such as C++ (2010-2021), R (2010-2025), Python (2021-), RUST (2024-) but mostly used one system programming language such as **C++ (2010-2021) and then replaced with RUST, which i only use now, over 5K crates download**.
+I still use Python and R as a part of the analysis and also machine and deep learning, where RUST is not available.
 As a fantatic reader and coder (I wrote and developed every software as single lead bioinformatician at every employment), I sometimes read a little bit about other languages but that doesnt mean, I plan to use them.
 I do this to enhance my knowledge and bring that features to the language i use.
 As of now, I only code in RUST as a full stack developer from bioinformatics, software, web and machine and deep learning.
 I believe a Bioinformatician/Software Developer should be well informed of the research in their areas so that they can actively use them for the place of the employment.
-I prefer using the modt demanded and ahead of the time language and hence prefer RUST 🦀 .
+I prefer using the most demanded and ahead of the time language and hence prefer RUST 🦀.
 Use of selected languages for everything has enabled me to scale my abilities to everything at every employment and i served as a single lead bioinformatician from software developer to bioinformatics data analysis, machine learning and HPC cloud management.

 **RUST development:** Few of them and click the source for more of them.
-See the last commit tag as the final build release for each of the source repository. **RUST I only plan to use forever for anything in my software developer for bioinformatics, machine and deep learning, HPC and cloud management.**
+See the last commit tag as the final build release for each of the source repository. **RUST I only plan to use forever for bioinformatics, machine and deep learning, HPC and cloud management, software and web development.**

 - [eVaiUtilities](https://github.com/omicscode/eVaiutilities): Variant analysis from the eVai.
 - [panscape](https://github.com/omicscode/panscape): Pangenome long reads